yue/boilerplate-cpp/docs/native_bindings.md

 # Add native bindings to web pages

-While due to limitations of system webview APIs, we are unable to provide direct acess to web pages' DOM trees, but it is still possible to provide a way to invoke native code from web pages, and post messages native code to web pages.
+Due to limitations of system webview APIs, we are unable to provide direct access to web pages' DOM trees, but it is still possible to provide a way to invoke native code from web pages, and post messages from native code to web pages.

 ## Native bindings

-By calling the `nu::Browser::AddBinding` API, you can bind arbitrary C++ to web pages as long as the C++ parameters can be converted from JavaScript automatically.
+By calling the `nu::Browser::AddBinding` API, you can bind arbitrary C++ function to web pages as long as the C++ parameters can be converted from JavaScript automatically.

 For example adding a `window.storeIntRecord` binding: